Last updated: June 9, 2026

 Follow these steps to connect your GCP projects to Dash0 and begin collecting infrastructure metrics.

-1. Navigate to Integration Hub
+1. Navigate to Integration Settings

 Select Google Cloud Platform from the available integrations.